Applications Manager Plugin not accessible after enabling SSL in OpManager

 NOTE: If encryptedKeystorePass key is already present there, update the key name with keystorePass.

 Customers might be using a self-signed certificate or an untrusted domain certificate.
-Hence, try accessing Applications Manager with HTTPS using the Hostname from AMServer.properties file (located under <Applications Manager Home>\conf directory), in a separate tab in the same browser where OpManager is logged in.
+Hence, try accessing Applications Manager with HTTPS protocol using the same hostname and port number obtained from the very first step, in a separate tab in the same browser where OpManager is logged in.

 Accept the risk warning page and proceed.

-Now logout OpManager, log in again and check the APPS tab.
+Now logout OpManager, log in again and check the Applications/Apps tab.

 Troubleshooting SSL Handshake Error